2019 New Jersey High School International Student Summit

 International Student Summit on Information and Democracy

-Nearly 100 high school student participants from select New Jersey high schools will represent both a country that ranks on the World Press Freedom Index and a stakeholder role that represents either government, media organizations, private-sector, or civil society.
-Students will debate issues surrounding the global communication and information space within their breakout groups, discuss challenges and best practices, and will create a series of proposals that present creative solutions to this pressing global crisis.
-With their student assignment in mind, and using the principles set out in the International Declaration on Information and Democracy as a benchmark, the goal of the simulation will be to create an International Pledge among nations that responds to contemporary challenges, renews commitment towards the right to exercise freedom of opinion and expression, and defines a set of objectives to be pursued while taking account of the rights and interests of future generations.
+Over 100 high school student participants from select South Jersey high schools will represent free press advocates from countries that rank on either end of the World Press Freedom Index.
+In these roles, students will be assigned a technical working group where they will debate and discuss specific issues confronting the global community.
+Using their assigned country as a case study, students will highlight specific opportunities and challenges surrounding the global communication and information space and will create a series of proposals that present creative solutions to this pressing global crisis.
+With their student assignment in mind, and using the principles set out in the International Declaration on Information and Democracy as a benchmark, students will ultimately craft an International Pledge to the international community that responds to contemporary challenges, renews commitment towards the right to exercise freedom of opinion and expression, and defines a set of objectives to be pursued while taking account of the rights and interests of future generations.

 If you have any questions about participation in the program, please reach out to Eric Bumbaca, Associate Director of Student Programs, at firstname.lastname@example.org or 215-561-4700 ext.
 216.